rs288/dwm/README.md

 ## Patches and features
 - Clickable statusbar with my build of [dwmblocks](https://github.com/rs288/dwmblocks)
 - Fake full screen: Only allow clients to "fullscreen" into space currently given to them.
+- Aspectresize: This patch you to resize the window with its aspect ratio remain constant, use moveresize patch for manual resize
 - Horizgrid: It arranges windows in a grid pattern in which every window is roughly the same size, adjusted such that there are no gaps.
+- Centeredmaster modified: centeredmaster centers the nmaster area on screen.
 - Pertag: This patch keeps layout, mwfact, barpos and nmaster per tag.
 - Restartsig: dwm can now be restarted via MOD+CTRL+SHIFT+Q
 ## Installation for newbs